acl-devsign-winter-2018/projects/midterm/README.md

 * Typical browsing behaviors
 * Goals while using your site

-### UX Strategy Document

-Remember to keep your strategy brief, two pages maximum.
-This should include

-* **A vision statement**, stating the goals of this project and the benefits users can expect from your product
-* **Circumstances of use**, which is a brief summary of work done in your personas.
-Who uses this app, and under what conditions?
-* **UI design criteria**.
-What are your interface design goals?
-* **Success metrics**.
-How would you measure whether your product is successful?

 Think carefully about user **stories** here:

 * How would each user find your app in the first place?